 The analytical one

 There are lots of advantages to being an analytical communicator.
-Since analytical communicators are focused on data and hard facts this means if you have an analytical communication style you’ll find it easier to remain objective and keep the emotion out of things.
+Since analytical communicators are focused on data and hard facts, an analytical communication style will make it easier to remain objective and keep the emotion out of things.
 This can come in handy when it comes to having difficult discussions or when you’re trying to make a case for something… like an increased training budget perhaps.

 The functional one